The Hookdeck CLI

 When you use --dry-run, the command prints a preview of the changes without applying them:

-$ hookdeck connection upsert my-connection \
+$ hookdeck gateway connection upsert my-connection \

 --destination-rate-limit 200 \